 Powers and Abilities

-The Question is a highly skilled martial artist, having been trained by Richard Dragon and the Question.
+Renee is a highly skilled martial artist, having been trained by Richard Dragon and the first Question.
 How she compares to DC's top tier martial artists is undetermined, but she has proven herself to be more than capable of handling multiple average foes.
 She is considered to be a great fighter; even without super powers.
 Renee Montoya isn't in the same fighting league as Black Canary or Lady Shiva.

 Her training as a police officer leaves her with a proficiency with firearms and a willingness to use them.
 Also, it seems to have left her with a preference for using short clubbing weapons such as batons or nunchucks.